Simon Kaggwa Njala: Morning Breeze interview

-During a 18 December 2012 episode of the TV show Morning Breeze on NBS Television, Njala interviewed Ugandan LGBTQ rights activist Pepe Julian Onziema about LGBTQ+ rights in Uganda.
+During a 18 December 2012 episode of the TV show Morning Breeze on NBS Television, Njala interviewed LGBTQ rights activist Pepe Julian Onziema about LGBTQ+ rights in Uganda.
 After introducing Onziema, Njala immediately asked, "Why are you gay?"

 Njala then introduced a second guest, pastor and anti-gay activist Martin Ssempa.
 Seated across from Onziema, Ssempa began characterizing and criticizing various alleged sexual practices of LGBT people using fruits and vegetables as props, while shouting in both English and Luganda.
-The interview became the subject of various internet memes, commonly titled "Why Are You Gae?"
+The interview, which lasted 70 minutes, became the subject of various internet memes.

+In September 2024, Njala started selling t-shirts bearing the "Why are you gay" phrase, following renewed interest when internet personality Andrew Tate made a post on Twitter, jokingly nominating Njala as a candidate for Vice President of the United States.
+In 2025, Njala said that he had planned out "thoughtful questions", having studied Ugandan laws regarding LGBTQ issues the night before the interview, but ultimately failed to present them.
+He viewed the interview critically in retrospect, given the heightened political climate with the then-recently reintroduced Anti-Homosexuality Bill, which was ultimately passed into law by the Parliament of Uganda in 2014 and intensified with the introduction of life imprisonment or the death penalty for homosexual acts in 2023, stating "I was too naive.
+I sounded silly by asking silly questions.
+‘Why are you gay?’
+Isn’t that silly?".

+Politics

+In 2016, Njala ran as an independent for a position as Member of Parliament for Busiro South Constituency in Wakiso District.
+He was defeated in the election by Peter Sematimba of the National Resistance Movement, who was considered an unlikely winner.
+The election resulted in a feud between Njala and the second-placed candidate, Stephen Musisi Sekigozi of the Democratic Party, whose father Patrick Musisi and brother JB Mutebi Musisi had previously served as Busiro South MP.
+Njala had accused Sekigozi of funding his campaign using unreported income while both blamed each other for splitting the DP voter base.
+In 2022, Njala openly aligned himself with the Democratic Party, but was critical of its DP leader and Minister of Justice Norbert Mao, saying Mao "made the party lose its identity" and "lacked the credentials of a Democrat".
+Njala unsuccessfully ran two more times in 2021 and 2025 for the Busiro South Constituency, both times defeated by Charles Matovu of the National Unity Platform.

 Temporary suspension from NBS Television

 On 21 June 2024, Njala held a thanksgiving event for a member of Uganda's parliamentary opposition, Mathias Mpuuga, in Masaka.
 Njala also sent a series of pro-Mpuuga and anti–National Unity Platform messages on X (formerly known as Twitter).

 Days later, Njala's employer, Next Media, suspended him for two weeks from NBS TV and circulated a statement emphasizing that the company's ethics policies concerning journalistic objectivity forbid journalists from "public association with political parties, alliances, coalitions, or related matters that could undermine our principles."